 As you know, the Brits drank gin and tonics to stave off malaria in their far-flung empire, hence the allusion to Bombay in this drink I'm sipping, though the Bombay Sapphire brand was actually launched in 1987.
 Even so, it's crisp, cold, and aromatic.
 I'm not complaining.

-he New York Times says it was invented in 1912 by Signor Martini di Arma di Taggia, bartender at New York's Knickerbocker Hotel.
+As for the martini, the New York Times says it was invented in 1912 by Signor Martini di Arma di Taggia, bartender at New York's Knickerbocker Hotel.
 Some say there are earlier published reports of the drink.

 According to Wikipedia, real martini drinkers drank it dry.
 The drier the better.
 The classic drink calls for a five-to-one ratio of gin to dry vermouth, but for some that wasn't dry enough.
 Winston Churchill chose to skip the vermouth completely, saying that the perfect martini involved pouring a glass full of cold gin and looking at a bottle of vermouth.
 General George Patton suggested pointing the gin bottle in the general direction of Italy.
 Alfred Hitchcock called for five parts gin and "a quick glance at a bottle of vermouth."
 Hemingway liked to order a "Montgomery", which was a martini mixed at a 15:1 gin-to-vermouth ratio (these supposedly being the odds Field Marshall Montgomery wanted to have before going into battle).
 That's dry.